Meet the Access Philanthropy team

 - Author of over two dozen books and directories on foundations and corporate giving programs

 - Steve taught philanthropy, fundraising and communications in business and nonprofit undergraduate and graduate degree programs

 - Former research director for national and regional philanthropy think tanks

 Steve has a Master’s degree in public affairs from the University of Minnesota’s Humphrey Institute and a Bachelors’ degree from the University of St. Thomas.

 Roberta Worrell, Managing Director

-Roberta combines 25 years of strategic marketing and corporate community affairs experience with hands-on nonprofit knowledge.
-She oversees Access Philanthropy’s business operations, and works with clients on communications audits and marketing plans.
-Roberta loves helping organizations put their best foot forward with clear, strategic communications.
+Roberta (she/her) combines strategic marketing and corporate community affairs experience with hands-on nonprofit knowledge.
+She oversees Access Philanthropy’s business operations, and works closely with clients to help them stand out from the crowd by telling their story clearly and creatively.

-- 25 years of experience in marketing and community relations
+- 25 years of experience in corporate consumer and business-to-business marketing

 - Marketing expert, writer, editor and stickler for details

 Roberta earned her MBA from the University of St. Thomas and has a Bachelor of Science degree in marketing from the Carlson School of Management at the University of Minnesota.